karmakrafts/Ferrous-Docs/abi.rst

 space in the identifier strings of types and functions.
 The following table denotes all valid mangled builtin type names:

-.. list-table:: Mangled Builtin Type Names
+.. list-table:: Mangled Type Names
 	:header-rows: 1

 	* - Type